6 Easy Steps to Cook Frozen Pizza

 Add Some Flavor

-To do this, put a small amount of extra virgin olive oil in a container and soak a basting brush in it.
+To do this, put a small amount of extra virgin olive oil in a container and soak a basting brush.
 Then rub the brush over the crust surrounding the edges of your pizza.

-When the pizza begins to cook in the oven or microwave, the oil will be sucked up into the crust, producing a subtle taste.
-Adding this layer of oil also helps the cheese near the crust brown nicely.
+When the pizza begins to cook in the oven or microwave, the oil will be sucked into the crust, producing a subtle taste.
+Adding this oil layer also helps the cheese near the crust brown nicely.

 Step 4: Start Baking